 - Director, Neuroscience Initiative

-- Einstein Professor of Biology, The Graduate Center, CUNY
+- Einstein Professor of Biology and Biochemistry, The Graduate Center, CUNY

 - Doctoral Student, Elbaum-Garfinkle Lab, Structural Biology Initiative